jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Rodauth supports this.
-You can load the Rodauth plugin multiple times with different names to store different Rodauth configurations.
+.notes You can support this by loading the Rodauth plugin multiple times with different names to store different Rodauth configurations.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout